 How common is domestic abuse?

-- On average the police receive an emergency call relating to domestic abuse every 30 seconds.
+• On average the police receive over 100 calls relating to domestic abuse every hour.

 Where do domestic abuse statistics come from?

 Broadly speaking, there are two ways of collecting statistics.

 - One is to use data that have been collected for another purpose – for example, figures for recorded crime, or for prosecutions, or for numbers of court orders applied for and made.

 - The other way is to ask people directly about the issue – for example, their experiences of certain kinds of crimes.

 Data that has been collected for a different purpose – often by a government agency or other official body – may be seen in some respects as more “objective”; however, they are subject to whatever classification criteria that body is applying.

 For example, the process by which an incident of domestic abuse becomes recorded as a “crime” involves several stages, starting with the decision by the victim whether or not to report an incident, followed by the responses of the police (e.g. whether or not to record the incident), the Crown Prosecution Service, the courts, and so on.